-Strong Good Satisfactory Weak V. Asset charact eristics Configuration, size, design and maintenance (i.e. age, size for a plane) compared to other assets on the same market Strong advantage in design and maintenance.
+Strong Good Satisfactory Weak V. Asset characteristics Configuration, size, design and maintenance (i.e. age, size for a plane) compared to other assets on the same market Strong advantage in design and maintenance.
 Configuration is standard such that the object meets a liquid market.
 Above average design and maintenance.
 Standard configuration, maybe with very limited exceptions-such that the object meets a liquid market.
-Average design ar maintenance.
-Configuration is somewhat specific and thus might car a narrower market the object. nd Below average design and maintenance.
+Average design and maintenance.
+Configuration is somewhat specific, and thus might cau a narrower market the object. and maintenance.
 Asset is near the end of its economic life.
-Use Configuration is very for specific; the market for the object is very narrow.
-Real value Current resale value is well above debt value.
+Se Configuration is very Real value Current resale value is well above debt value.
 Resale value is moderately above debt value.
-Resale value is slightly above deb value.
+Resale value is slightly above debt value.
 Resale value is below debt value.
 Sensitivity of the asset value and liquidity to economic cycles.
 Asset value and liquidity are relatively insensitive to economic cycles.
 Asset value and liquidity are sensitive to economic cycles.
-Asset value and liquidity are quite sensitive to econo cycles.
-Asset value and liquidity are highly mic sensitive to economic cycles.
+Asset value and liquidity are quite sensitive to econon cycles.
+Asset value and liquidity are highly nic sensitive to economic cycles.
 VI.
-Strength of spor nsor Operators' financial strength, track record in managing the asset type and capability to remarket asset when it comes off- lease.
+Strength of spo nsor Operators' financial strength, track record in managing the asset type and capability to remarket asset when it comes off- lease.
 Excellent tract record and strong re-marketing capability.
 Satisfactory track record and re- marketing capability.
-Weak or short trac record and uncerta remarketing capability. k No or unknown tract ain record and inability to remarket the asset.
+Weak or short track record and uncerta remarketing capability.
 Sponsors' track record and financial strength.
-Sponsors with excellent track Sponsors with good track record and good Sponsors with adequate track Sponsors with no or questionable track record and high financial record and good record and/or financial financial standing standing. financial standing. weaknesses.
+Sponsors with excellent track record and high financial standing Sponsors with good track record and good financial standing.
+Sponsors with adequate track record and good financial standing.
+Sponsors with no or questionable track record and/or financial weaknesses.
 VII.
 Security pa ickage Asset control Legal documentation provides the lender effective control (e.g. a first perfected security interest, or a leasing structure including such security) on the asset, or on the company owning it.
 Legal documentation provides the lender effective control (e.g. a perfected security interest, or a leasing structure including such security) on the asset, or on the company owning it.
-Legal documentation provides the lender effective control (e.g. a perfected security interest, or a leasing structure including such security) on the asset, or on the company owning it.
-The contract provides little security to the lender and leaves room to some risk of losing control on the asset.
+Legal documentation provides the lender effective control (e. a perfected securit interest, or a leasin structure including such security) on the asset, or on the company owning it.
+Ilittle security to the Iender and leaves room to some risk of losing control on the asset.